Central African Republic Appeal

 Country needs and strategy

-The Rapid Response Mechanism led by UNICEF will carry out multisector assessments on new crises, share the results with the humanitarian community, and provide essential household items and critical WASH services to vulnerable children and families newly affected by shocks.
-By maintaining strong coordination with external actors, the Rapid Response Mechanism will expand its role as the entry point for complementary UNICEF responses, including the use of mobile teams for child protection, health and nutrition assistance.
-This approach will enable the delivery of a more comprehensive, higher impact first response, while ensuring that needs continue to be met over the longer term.
+The UNICEF-led RRM will collect alerts, assess new crisis situations, share results with the humanitarian community and provide essential household items and critical WASH services to vulnerable children and families.
+While maintaining strong coordination with external actors, the RRM will also further expand its role as the entry point for complementary UNICEF responses, including child protection quick response teams, health and nutrition mobile clinics, and inter-sectoral mobile units.
+This will enable the delivery of a more integrated, higher-impact first response, while ensuring that needs continue to be met after the RRM response ends.

-Finally, UNICEF will work with line ministries to reinforce government capacities for humanitarian coordination and response, and will continue to lead the child protection working group and the nutrition, WASH and education clusters.
-UNICEF will also mainstream the principles of accountability to affected populations across the response.
+Finally, UNICEF will work with line ministries to reinforce Government capacities for humanitarian coordination and response and will continue to lead the Child Protection Area of Responsibility, the nutrition, WASH and education clusters as well as inter-agency efforts on accountability to affected populations (AAP).

 Humanitarian Action is at the core of UNICEF’s mandate to realize the rights of every child.
 This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in Central African Republic; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.